A strong brand can distinguish your business from competitors in a crowded market, establish customer trust, and drive business growth.

 Corporate branding and the marketing departments will cringe (and internally fume) if you:

-- Create a flyer using Microsoft Word instead of tapping them or an approved designer for support—DIY design is never the way.
+- Create a flyer using Microsoft Word instead of approaching an approved designer for support—DIY design is never the way.

-- Don’t apply any type of formatting to documents clients and investors will see.
+- Don’t apply any formatting/branding to official documents clients and investors will see.
+It is, in essence, a

-- Grab images off of Google instead of paying for them on iStockphoto.com.
+- Grab images from Google instead of paying for them on iStockphoto.com.

 But… I don’t have a marketing department…